Team-Loftly/Room-to-Grow/README.md

 - Daily quests
   - Users now earn the bulk of their coins through the completion of daily quests, which discourages abuse of the habits rewards system and improves the pacing of room development by rewarding continual growth
   - Users are assigned three quests each day that are linked to the progress and completion of habits

+### Bug List
+- Our team uses Github Issues to document our bugs which can be found here: https://github.students.cs.ubc.ca/CPSC455-2025S/team02/issues

 ## M3